g4s/paperless-install/README.md

 For integrating this repo into your IaC, it is necessary to place the file structure under [ansible/](./ansible) inside your Iac-repo, cause I not encapsulated the code as ansible-role.
-For things like this, I personally highly recommend tools like [gilt](https://github.com/retr0h/gilt).
-Inside your playbook you should refference the tasks something similar, like this
+For things like this, I personally highly recommend tools like [gilt - the git layering tool](https://github.com/retr0h/gilt).
+Inside your playbook you should refference the tasks something similar, like this:

 ```yaml
  - hosts: applicationhost